For UC Berkeley Students

 • Core Course: J110 Introduction to Multimedia

-• At least 3 Elective Courses (see list below)
+• At least 3 Elective Courses (see sample list below)

-Courses providing credit for the minor are available year-round.
-Students may enroll during the fall and spring semesters, during summer sessions, or a blend of both.
+Courses providing credit for the minor are primarily offered during the summer via the Wojcicki Online Journalism Program through Berkeley Summer Sessions.
+Courses are also offered during the fall and spring semesters.
 Summer Sessions provides students with the option to complete all five courses in a single summer.

 REQUIRED CORE COURSE